Stepping into one of the densest and most diverse forests in the world is an experience that can fill us with nostalgia.

 - Contact guide weeks ahead and get a permit.
 Mt.
-Guiting-Guiting National Park is a highly protected area, so hikers should only follow established trails with a DENR climbing permit, and must be accompanied by local guides.
+Guiting-Guiting National Park is a highly protected area, so hikers should only follow established trails with a DENR climbing permit.
+To accompanied by local guides is highly recommended.
 Also, pitch camp only in designated campsites.
 Ratio is 3 climbers : 1 guide + 1 porter-guide.
 Olango Trail (Reverse Traverse) lead guide and our contact person: Remy Robiso +63 921 732 2462

 - Transportation.
 Our transportation via tricycle from Ambulong Port going to DENR station for the climbing permit, to getting to Catingas River for a quick visit, to reaching Olango jump-off area and post-climb transfers was all taken cared of by lead guide, Remy.

 - Accommodation.
 On the first night, it is best to stay near the jump-off area if you don’t camp on your day of arrival in Sibuyan.
 We stayed at guide Remy’s place, at one of their huts.
 After the climb, we stayed at Bagumbayan Beach House in Magdiwang.
 The accommodation on the last day is already included in our Mt.
 Guiting-Guiting climb package.